raju-deriv/crewai-production-ready-template/README.md

 3. Update the configuration in `src/config/settings.py`
 4. Add any new environment variables to `.env.template`
 5. Update tests as needed

+### Redis Configuration

+The template uses Redis for storing conversation history.
+Key features:

+1. **Storage Format**:
+   - Conversations are stored by channel and thread
+   - Messages include timestamp, type, and content
+   - Data is serialized using msgpack for efficiency

+2. **TTL Management**:
+   - Default 1-day retention for conversations
+   - TTL is extended on conversation access
+   - Automatic cleanup of expired data

+3. **Error Handling**:
+   - Graceful degradation on Redis failures
+   - Continued operation without history if Redis is unavailable
+   - Automatic reconnection attempts

+4. **Production Setup**:
+   - Password protection enabled
+   - SSL/TLS support
+   - Persistence with appendonly
+   - Resource limits and monitoring
+   - Health checks

 ## Contributing